jewkesy/alexa-urban/README.md

 ## Example Phrases
-Alexa, ask Urban Dictionary what a banana is
+- Alexa, ask Urban Dictionary what a banana is
-Alexa, ask Urban Dictionary for word of the day
+- Alexa, ask Urban Dictionary for word of the day
-Alexa, ask Urban Dictionary for a random word
+- Alexa, ask Urban Dictionary for a random word

 ## Keywords
-Urban,Dictionary,fun, humour, adult
+Urban, Dictionary, fun, humour, adult

-# Deploy
-`
-$ npm install --production
-`

 Originally cloned from https://github.com/eschizoid/urban-alexa